geut/staty/README.md

   - `batch?: boolean = false` execute in batch turning the subscription into async
   - `filter?: (actionName: string) => boolean` subscribe only for specific action names
   - `autorun?: boolean` run immediately
+  - `before?: boolean` run before the other subscriptions and after the action finish.
+Good place to validate your state.

 #### `ref(value, mapSnapshot?, disableCache?) => any`